 Curriculum

-In Sixth Form, pupils can choose to study three or four subjects.
+In Sixth Form, students can choose to study three or four subjects.
 Each subject is allocated eight periods of 35-40 minutes per week and group sizes are capped under normal circumstances at 14, though most groups are smaller than this.
-There are no requirements to study any particular subject(s).

 ArtEnglish LiteratureFurther Mathematics